 A self-preservatory terror of the rails had been instilled into me decades ago by my mother.
 My guess is that most of the passengers waiting on the platform would feel something of the same fear.

 When movie heroes leap onto the tracks, we regard it as derring-do, suitably convinced of the huge risks involved.
-Meanwhile we ignore the thought that ordinary Network Rail employees routinely mosey around the rail infrastructure on a daily basis without being vaporised on the job.
+Meanwhile we ignore the thought that ordinary Network Rail employees routinely mosey around the rail infrastructure on a daily basis without being vaporised on the spot.

 Most of us rarely question the fears or values that were instilled in us at a young age.
 But perhaps we should do.